Amarthgul/PersonalCodes/OSU/DESIGN6400/ISS/README.md

 - Offset the intersection points' position by half of the pixel count on each axis.
 For example, if the imager has a dimension of `960 x 540`, then offset the positions by `(480, 270)`.
 - Floor cast the positions from decimal to integer.

 Now, the position of the ray intersections directly represents the index of the pixel it falls into, an iterative look-up operation is thus converted to a simple hashing.
 Taking the integral of the radiants can be achieved by simply calculating the sum of each hash basket.
-And the conversion of wavelength radiant can refer to [section 2.1](21---wavelength-and-rgb-conversion).
+And the conversion of wavelength radiant can refer to [section 2.1](#21---wavelength-and-rgb-conversion).

 <br />

 ### 2.7.1 - Digital Sensor

 The spetral response, mircorlens, and Bayer filter.
+Also consider the cinema log mode.

 <br />

 ### 2.7.2 - UV/IR Cut

 The glasses in front of the digital sensor.

+This may be a simple clamp of the $\lambda$ component of the raybatch, but may also be modeled with actual dichroic implementation.

 <br />